Hazelfire/thesis/index.md

 ![Identified Usability Issues](./Images/MyProblem.png){#fig:usability_issues}

 This analysis finds that although many issues were identified, there is very little empirical research on these problems.
 This is probably due to the difficulty in recruiting expert participants to these studies, and the small size of the field.

 An empirical analysis of all of these problems is well and truly outside the scope of this thesis.
 The task at hand is to now select problems that can be addressed.

 The first thing to consider is that we are creating a living review.
 Many of the usability issues that arose have a strong human component.
 For instance, "Hard to predict the results of tactics" would be very difficult to evaluate without performing a usability test.
 If we were to include a measure within the living review that required the conducting of a usability test, the usability test would need to be run on a periodic basis to keep it up to date with the current state of technology.
 This is highly undesirable, as such a project would be extremely time consuming and expensive, and would require a time and money investment for years after this thesis is published.

 To address this, we restrict this thesis to usability issues that can be determined to exist without the highly expensive intervention of a user.
 This leaves the following options:

- - Quality of Library
+ - Scope of Library
- - Notation support
+ - Math Notation support
  - Counterexamples
  - Performance

 We considered all these issues beside performance to be within the scope of our living review.
+The following sections describes the methodology in detail.
+First, we discuss the choice of Interactive Theorem Provers included within the review in [@sec:chosing_itps].
+Then, we discuss the methodology used in evaluating the scope of the library in [@sec:scope_of_library_meth].
+Then, we discuss the methodology for evaluating support for counterexample generators in [@sec:counterexample_meth].
+Finally, we discuss the methodology for evaluating support for math notation in [@sec:math_notation_meth].

+## Choosing Interactive Theorem Provers to cover {#sec:chosing_itps}
+In this section, we discuss the choice of which ITPs to cover as part of the living review.

+A reasonable approach to this would be to reference a past review and borrow their scope of ITPs.
+This was done with [@nawaz_survey_2019].
+The ITPs in this review include {{nawazITPs}}.

+However, we noted a couple of issues with this consideration of ITPs.
+In particular, it seemed to favour reviews of older ITPs, and didn't include successful ITPs that have come out more recently.

+One clearly missing consideration was that of Lean [@leanprover], a highly popular ITP that's more often used by mathematicians.
+Lean is mentioned within the review as a 'newer ITP' but is not considered as part of the review.
+We chose to add Lean, particularly because of its large community based mathematical library.
+It would be difficult to make a comparison between mathematical libraries, as we intend to do, without including this one, due to being particularly large.

+Secondly, there were some provers that were included within this review that are currently abandoned.
+Those two provers were Yarrow, and Watson.
+These two provers had their last releases in 1999 and 2001.
+Considering the rate of development of ITPs, these were removed due to meeting a very conservative definition of being abandoned.

+Finally, the last modification that was made was that the survey referenced "HOL" as a theorem prover.
+HOL has many implementations, including HOL4 [@HOL4], HOL Light [@HOL_Light], ProofPower [@ProofPower] and HOL Zero [@HOL_Zero].
+For the sake of this review, keeping these seperate was appropriate as only properties of different theorem provers were discussed, and these properties remained largely the same for each implementation.
+However, because this living review covers mathematical libraries, it will require comparing between implementations.
+As of such, "HOL" was split into its two most popular interventions, HOL4 and HOL Light.

-### Scope of Library
+### Scope of Library {#sec:scope_of_library_meth}
 This section reviews the methodology for investigating the scope of libraries within the living review.